Why Windcall Might Be Right For You

 When and how long are the Residencies?

-- Residencies will be in September and October 2017, and May 2018.
+- Residencies will be held September 17 – October 8, 2018 and May 2019, in New Mexico.
 Each Residency is for three weeks.

 Some Residents take more time to travel to come to Windcall, giving them a head start on decompressing.
 Windcall also strongly recommends that you give yourself a few days without working once back home so you can slowly come back into the work.

 A word about the length of the time away, given how hard you may find it to envision being gone for that long:

 Research indicates that at least three weeks is needed to both unwind at the most basic level and achieve a higher level of insight – a level that could make your one-time Windcall experience truly transformative and positively impact you and your work for the long haul.

 The payoff of taking this time to reflect and recharge is palpable.
 Residents (and their colleagues) notice the difference when returning.
 Residents are more patient, clearer on their own and their organization’s objectives, and more encouraging of work/life balance.
 These qualities are needed, more than ever, in hard times.
 So while you and your organization will have to be creative about how to cover your work while you are gone (and Windcall’s coaches can help you with this), the payoff will likely be you returning with the energy and vision your organization needs at this time.

 Please bear in mind that you have worked hard for many years – you deserve this appreciation from the social justice movement – and your work (and you!) will benefit immensely.
 As one former Windcall Resident said,